hydratk/hydratk-doc/doc/rst/module/ext/client/core/notebook.rst

 Method enables controls which become available when first tab is added.
 The controls are disabled when last tab is closed.

-* _on_release

-Method handles tab close button event.

 * close_tab

 Method closes tab.
 It asks for saving when tab text has unsaved changes.
 Jedi files are removed from storage and tree is cleared.

+* _on_drag

+Method handles mouse drag event.
+Dragged tab index is stored.

+* _on_drop

+Method handles mouse drop event.
+Tab is closed or tabs are swapped.